UniversalViewer/universalviewer/CONFIG.md

 ##### posterImageRatio
 **Type**: `number`
 **Default**: `0.3`
-Specifies the ratio of the poster image.
+Specifies the ratio of the poster image displayed by the AV component.

 ##### subtitleMetadataField
 **Type**: `string`